napsetsre/service-mesh/README.md

 ill be routed to the service reviews:v1.
 This example is enabled by the fact that the productpage service adds a custom end-user header to all downstream HTTP requests to the reviews service.

+Expect to see BLACK star ratings
-1. On the /productpage of the Bookinfo application, log in as user Bill and refresh the browser.
-Expect to see BLACK star ratings appear next to each review.
+* On the /productpage of the Bookinfo application, log in as user Bill and refresh the browser.

+Expect to see RED star ratings
-2. On the /productpage of the Bookinfo application, log in as user Fred and refresh the browser.
-Expect to see RED star ratings appear next to each review.
+* On the /productpage of the Bookinfo application, log in as user Fred and refresh the browser.

 Log in as another user (pick any name you wish).
 Refresh the browser; notice the stars are gone!
 This is because traffic is routed to reviews:v1 for all users except Bill and Fred.

-6. Send some traffic using the following command:
+Send some traffic using the following command:
 ```bash
 for i in {1..20}; do sleep 0.25; curl -I http://${GATEWAY_URL}/productpage; done
 ```